Opportunity Zones: Moving from Reaction to Action

 - Investment Strategy: The largest portion of the tax benefit is contingent on the profitability of the underlying investments.
 A successful program must be grounded in the merits of the real estate and the parties involved.
-Given O-Zones qualify as O-Zones for a reason, we seek to mitigate risk by proactively identifying the subset of O-Zones where capital investment can drive both neighborhood improvement and for investment outperformance over the long run.
+Given Opportunity Zones qualify as Opportunity Zones for a reason, we seek to mitigate risk by proactively identifying the subset of Opportunity Zones where capital investment can drive both neighborhood improvement and for investment outperformance over the long run.

-- Diversification: Most investors will be best served by gaining diversified exposure to O-Zones – across multiple assets and markets.
+- Diversification: Most investors will be best served by gaining diversified exposure to Opportunity Zones – across multiple assets and markets.
 We favor a strategy that can efficiently deliver such diversification.

 - Structure: Logistics are not to be taken lightly.
 In order to reliably capture the potential tax benefits, investing through the right structure is critical.